Let’s imagine that you decide you want to run a marathon. You haven’t run in six months, and you know you’ll have to train.

-In my opinion, the researchers didn’t make their case that the “elevated morning cortisol” effect was an adequate biomarker for teenagers who needed help.
-The researchers did a disservice to their subjects by neither investigating nor providing any etiologic evidence for the observed effects.
+They didn’t make their case that “elevated morning cortisol” effect was an adequate biomarker for teenagers who needed help.
+They did a disservice to their subjects by neither investigating nor providing any etiologic evidence for observed effects.

-Who really benefited from the underlying agenda?
-I didn’t see that it was the teenagers who may have actually needed assistance.
+Who really benefited from this underlying agenda?
+I didn’t see that it was teenagers who may have actually needed assistance.

 Did the study’s funders know that these efforts had enormous lacks?
 And what did: